-Preparation of planks for the starting row when
+Preparation of planks for the starting row when needed:

-needed: To avoid very narrow pieces at finish wall, measure the distance between the starting wall to the finish wall, then divide this number by the width of the flooring planks.
-The fraction is the width of the last plank.
+To avoid very narrow pieces at finish wall; measure the distance between the starting wall to the finish wall, then divide this number by the width of the flooring planks.
+The fraction is the

-E.g. for a 12' room: Start - Finish = 144" - 1" (1/2" expansion x 2) = 143" Width of plank = 5" 143 $\div$ 5 = 28.6 Twenty eight full planks are required and last will be fraction x plank width.
-5" x 0.6 = 3"
+E.g. for a 12' room:

+Start - Finish = 144" - 1" (1/2" expansion x 2) = 143"Width of Plank = 5"

+28 full planks are required and last will be fraction x the plank width $5" \ge 0.6 = 3"$

-If width of last plank is less than 2.5", balance by cutting (Rip) starting row of planks accordingly.
+If width of last plank is less than 1.5", balance by cutting (Rip) starting row of planks accordingly.

 NOTE: If a narrow strip is unavoidable for the last row, the final two rows can be glued together using PVA tongue and groove adhesive at the long seams to avoid board separation.